 Design at scale with Creative Cloud Libraries

 As design teams scale, it is critical teams stay connected and aligned.
-Design systems help teams centralise resources and develop a shared language for how digital experiences should look and feel.
+Design systems help teams centralize resources and develop a shared language for how digital experiences should look and feel.
 They also provide the foundation upon which new experiences are created in a consistent and scalable manner.
 Today, we’re rolling out major improvements to working with design systems in XD.

 Now, you and your team can use Creative Cloud Libraries to create and share design systems.
 Using Libraries, you can publish your design system with a single click and invite your team to contribute and work together.

 Document assets are the building blocks of your design system.
-Once you’ve curated your assets (colours, character styles, and components), click on the publish icon to create a Library.
+Once you’ve curated your assets (colors, character styles, and components), click on the publish icon to create a Library.
 You can control who can access your Library and manage updates across the systems.

 When it comes to a design system, every member of your team plays a different role.
 With Libraries, you can set permissions on who can contribute to the design system verses who can consume.
 With view and edit permissions, you can ensure everyone can use the system but that only the right team members can author and contribute to the design system.

 Working together involves working with different tools for different workflows.
 You may want to edit your brand’s illustrations in Illustrator or tweak hero images in Photoshop.
 Using Libraries, you can easily access your assets across other Creative Cloud applications like Photoshop, Illustrator and InDesign.
-Libraries allow you to seamlessly move assets like colours, character styles and graphics across XD and the rest of Creative Cloud.
+Libraries allow you to seamlessly move assets like colors, character styles and graphics across XD and the rest of Creative Cloud.
 Libraries empower you to build a creative system that seamlessly integrates workflows across different tools in Creative Cloud.